jrhouston/tfk8s/README.md

 ## Install

+Grab the binary from the [releases](https://github.com/jrhouston/tfk8s/releases) page.

-For the moment, clone this repo and:
+Or clone this repo and:

 ```
-go install
+make install
 ```

 ## Usage